revbingo/revbingo.github.io/_posts/2017-07-09-kotlin-refactoring-dsl-3.markdown

 }
 {% endhighlight %}

 At this point, you've probably got a big red blob showing a compilation error on `MP3File::asId3`.
-This is, of course, because the `binaryFile` method expects in which a `BinaryFile` is the receiver, not an `MP3File`.
+This is because the `binaryFile` method expects to be passed a reference to a method in which a `BinaryFile` is the receiver, not an `MP3File`.
 That's fairly simple to fix though, we just need to specify that it can be some other type, as long as that type is a subtype of `BinaryFile`.

 {% highlight kotlin %}
 fun <T: BinaryFile> binaryFile(fileName: String, callback: T.() -> Unit) {